bktsim/courses-notifier/README.md

 # courses-notifier

 This application is capable of tracking restricted and general seats for UBC classes.
 The file with `.gs` extension is a script that can be used on Google Apps Script.
 The file(s) with `.py` extension is a script that can be used locally on a computer.
+The folder and files inside `heroku-course` is a version that can be deployed onto Heroku and ran on a Dyno.
+It is the most sophisticated version and contains the use of OOP and the observer pattern.

 The application checks for available seats every n seconds, and pings the user by sending a message via a Discord webhook into a private channel if a seat is available.